vigneshavm/Interview-questions/JS Q.md

   let user = sessionStorage.getItem("user");
   ```

+- **localStorage**
-- **localStorage**: Data stored in `localStorage` persists even when the browser is closed and reopened.
-It is specific to the domain and accessible in future sessions until explicitly removed.
-It has a storage limit of about 5MB.
+  - Data stored in `localStorage` persists even when the browser is closed and reopened.
+  - It is specific to the domain and accessible in future sessions until explicitly removed.
+  - It has a storage limit of about 5MB.

   **Use case**: Storing user preferences, app settings, or data that should persist across sessions.